 Zack Jones took the initiative to build a real-time reporting tool that’s become a game-changer for the forestry team.
 He saw the need within the organization for better reporting and visualization around the company’s mobile land management software system and did something about it.

-HOQUIAM–No one asked Zack Jones to build a system that would change the way we work.
+HOQUIAM, Washington—No one asked Zack Jones to build a system that would change the way we work.
 We didn’t even know it could be done.
 But thanks to our Rayonier culture, which encourages employees to challenge the status quo and seek new ways to solve problems, no one got in the way when he decided to try.

 Zack, the Manager of Forestry Systems on our IT team, took the initiative to build a real-time reporting tool that’s become a game-changer for the forestry team.
 He saw the need within the organization for better reporting and visualization around the company’s mobile land management software system and he did something about it.

-Zack Explains What Sparked The Inspiration For This New Tool
+The Inspiration For A New Reporting Tool

 “We needed a good interface to give the employees on the ground their reports,” Zack explains.
 “I was working on the mobile load project, where we were updating from old handheld devices to iPads, and I realized the end-users had to go to the website, type in a query, and go to the bottom of the site to see how many loads they’d have to run for the day.